-To be considered for an incomplete grade, students must be passing the course and have completed the majority of the course work, including all exams.
+To be considered for an incomplete grade, students must be passing the coursework submitted to date.
+Unless there are extraordinary circumstances the student should have completed the majority of the course work, including all exams.
 The instructor will assign a contingency grade, which will become the final grade if the incomplete work has not been received by the due date of the contract.